-BEC (Battery Eliminator Circuit) - The BEC can either be in the receiver or in the ESC.
+- 2.4GHz Spread Spectrum This model is equipped with the latest R/C technology.
+Unlike AM and FM systems that require frequency crystals and are prone to frequency conflicts, the TQ 2.4GHz system automatically selects and locks onto an open frequency, offering superior resistance to interference and "glitching." - BEC (Battery Eliminator Circuit) The BEC can either be in the receiver or in the ESC.
 This circuit allows the receiver and servos to be powered by the main battery pack in an electric model.
-This eliminates the need to carry a separate pack of 4 AA batteries to power the radio equipment.

-Current - Current is a measure of power flow through the electronics, usually measured in amps.
-If you think of a wire as a garden hose, current is a measure of how much water is flowing through the hose.

-ESC (Electronic Speed Control) - An electronic speed control is the electronic motor control inside the model.
-The XL-5 uses MOSFET power transistors to provide precise, digital proportional throttle control.
-Electronic speed controls use power more efficiently than mechanical speed controls so that the batteries run longer.
-An electronic speed control also has circuitry that prevents loss of steering and throttle control as the batteries lose their charge.
+This eliminates the need to carry a separate pack of 4 AA batteries to power the radio equipment. - Current Current is a measure of power flow through the electronics, usually measured in amps.
+If you look at wire like a garden hose, current is a measure of how much water is flowing through the hose. - ESC (Electronic Speed Control) An electronic speed control is the electronic motor control inside the model.
+Electronic speed controls use power more efficiently than mechanical speed controls so that the battery runs longer.
+An electronic speed control also has circuitry that prevents loss of steering and throttle control as the battery loses its charge.

-Frequency band - The radio frequency used by the transmitter to send signals to your model.
-This model operates on the 2.4GHz direct-sequence spread spectrum.

-LiPo - Abbreviation for Lithium Polymer.
+- Frequency band -The radio frequency used by the transmitter to send signals to your model.
+This model operates on the 2.4GHz direct-sequence spread spectrum. - LiPo Abbreviation for Lithium Polymer.
 Rechargeable LiPo battery packs are known for their special chemistry, which allows extremely high energy density and current handling in a compact size.
 These are high-performance batteries that require special care and handling.
-For advanced users only.

-mAh - Abbreviation for milliamp hour, a measure of the capacity of the battery pack.
-The higher the number, the longer the battery will last between recharges.

-Neutral position - The standing position that the servos seek when the transmitter controls are at the neutral setting.

-NiCad - Abbreviation for nickel-cadmium.
+For advanced users only. - mAh Abbreviation for milliamp hour, a measure of the capacity of the battery pack.
+The higher the number, the longer the battery will last between recharges. - Neutral position The standing position that the servos seek when the transmitter controls are at the neutral setting. - NiCad Abbreviation for nickel-cadmium.
 The original rechargeable hobby pack, NiCad batteries have very high current handling, high capacity, and can last up to 1000 charging cycles.
-Good charging procedures are required to reduce the possibility of developing a "memory" effect and shortened run times.

-NiMH - Abbreviation for nickel-metal hydride.
+Good charging procedures are required to reduce the possibility of developing a "memory" effect and shortened run times. - NiMH Abbreviation for nickel-metal hydride.
 Rechargeable NiMH batteries offer high current handling and much greater resistance to the "memory" effect.
 NiMH batteries generally allow higher capacity than NiCad batteries.
 They can last up to 500 charge cycles.
-A peak charger designed for NiMH batteries is required for optimal performance.

-Receiver - The radio unit inside your model that receives signals from the transmitter and relays them to the servos.

-Resistance - In an electrical sense, resistance is a measure of how an object resists or obstructs the flow of current through it.
+A peak charger designed for NiMH batteries is required for optimal performance. - Receiver The radio unit inside your model that receives signals from the transmitter and relays them to the servos. - Resistance In an electrical sense, resistance is a measure of how an object resists or obstructs the flow of current through it.
 When flow is constricted, energy is converted to heat and is lost.

-Servos - Small motor units in your model that operate the steering and throttle mechanisms.
+Traxxas power systems are optimized to reduce electrical resistance and the resulting power-robbing heat. - Servo Small motor unit in your model that operates the steering mechanism.